Affordable Tree Service Jacksonville, FL.

 Sometimes, despite the best efforts to save a tree, it will need to come down.
 That’s when you call a tree removal service in Jacksonville, Fl.
 When this happens, care needs to be taken to bring the tree down in a way that won’t damage the property or cause any injuries.
 Our team is licensed and insured, with an outstanding safety record for tree removals, so depending on the height of the tree, this may mean taking it down in sections instead of all at once.
 Our team prioritizes safety during all tree removals to prevent injures and to keep the rest of your property safe as the tree is removed.
 We are licensed and insured, with an outstanding safety record for tree removals.
 Once the tree is removed, there is generally a stump that is left behind.
-At Jacksonville Tree Service, we can help remove the stump in one of two ways.
+At Jacksonville Tree Pros, we can help remove the stump in one of two ways.
 We can grind them down and away or dig them out completely.
 Grinding the stump down is the most common way tree companies do it.

 How Cost of Tree Removal is Determined

 With our Jacksonville tree removal service, there are 4 factors that play a role in a tree removal cost: location of the tree, height of the tree, diameter of the tree, and the type of tree.
 Given this, tree removal cost can vary greatly.
 That is why it is best to have someone come out and look at the tree or trees.

 A tree’s location plays a big part in the cost of the removal because it contributes to the level of difficulty of the job.
 For example, if the tree is up against your home or is over power lines, it may require a certified lineman or a more experienced worker.
 Location also determines how dangerous a job is and the more dangerous the job, the more costly it can be.

 The tree’s height also plays a role in the cost of the job, as it simply requires more work.
 A smaller tree, on the other hand, requires less staff and less equipment.